 While most pupils tend to have their own instruments, the School can hire out some orchestral instruments if required (there is a charge for this).
 The cost of music lessons for 2017-2018 is £210 per term for ten lessons.

 The Music department is based in the Performing Arts Centre (PAC), which was opened in September 1999.
 This building is the epicentre of musical activity across the year, comprising a fine recital room (the Coleburt Room) with a Kawai concert grand piano, a set of eight practice rooms, two classrooms (one with a suite of Mac computers), and a sound-proofed Rock Room.

 Pupils are encouraged to practise in a practice room or the recital room any time between 7am and 9pm, if a room is available.
 Students are entered each term for ABRSM, Trinity/Guildhall and Rockschool exams, as appropriate.
 Our results are very good, with a number achieving the highest grades, often at Distinction level.
 We encourage pupils who have reached this level to go on and take Diplomas – usually up to three per annum.

 Across the year there are many chances to perform, whether in the regular instrumental and vocal concerts, through to larger orchestral and choral concerts in the wonderful acoustic of the Abbey Church.
 Groups to consider joining include the 55-member Orchestra, Concert Band, Jazz Band, various woodwind, brass, percussion and string ensembles, Choral Society and Abbey Consort and Schola Cantorum.
 Competitions such as the annual ‘Battle of the Bands’ and ‘Worth Unplugged’ are tremendously popular, along with the hotly-contested House Music Competition.

 The School's choir was privileged to sing alongside the Sistine Chapel Choir at a papal mass at St Peter's Basilica in Rome in April 2016.
 You can hear them sing at three points of the service – at the beginning, after 1:07:50 and 1:34.40 – by clicking here.
-See the music gallery for pictures from the Mass or to hear an interview with two Worth students on Vatican Radio here.
-The Schola Cantorum will make a return trip to the Vatican and Rome in July 2018.
+See the music gallery for pictures from the Mass.
+The Schola Cantorum is planning to make a return trip to the Vatican and Rome in July 2018.